 Shoulder pain, as a result of frozen shoulder (also known as Adhesive Capsulitis), is a condition that affects the shoulder joint capsule and results in pain, stiffness and loss of movement in the shoulder joint.

-Frozen shoulder is different from rotator cuff injury or shoulder tendinitis in that frozen shoulder affects the joint capsule, where as the other two conditions affect the muscles and tendons of the shoulder joint.
+Side note: Frozen shoulder is different from rotator cuff injury,tear or strain in that frozen shoulder affects the joint capsule, where as the other condition affects the muscles and tendons of the shoulder joint.

 Anatomy of the Shoulder Joint

 The shoulder joint is a truly remarkable creation.
 It’s quite a complex formation of bones, muscles and tendons and provides a great range of motion for your arm.
 The downside to this extensive range of motion is a lack of stability, which can make the shoulder joint vulnerable to injury.

 The shoulder is made up of three bones, and the tendons of four muscles.
 (Remember, tendons attach muscle to bone.)
 The bones are called the “Scapula,” the “Humerus” and the “Clavicle.”
 Or, in layman’s terms, the shoulder blade, the upper arm bone and the collarbone, respectively.

 The four muscles which make up the shoulder joint are called, “Supraspinatus,” “Infraspinatus,” “Teres Minor” and “Subscapularis.”
 It is the tendons of these muscles, which connect to the bones that help to move your arm.

 Frozen shoulder occurs in the shoulder joint at the point where the humerus bone fits into the socket of the shoulder, (the glenohumeral joint).
 The supporting ligaments and surrounding capsule become inflamed causing shoulder pain, stiffness and limited motion.